-The Women and Gender Studies Program is sponsoring a talk by
+The Women and Gender Studies website is now located at http://qcwgs.qc.cuny.edu.

 Queens College offers an interdisciplinary major and minor in Women and Gender Studies.
 The Curriculum is designed to provide students with a solid foundation in the issues and methodologies appropriate for the study of women and gender.
 Students will examine women’s experiences in historical and cultural perspective and explore the ways in which gender intersects with class, sexuality, race, ethnicity, religion, and nation.
 The program offers a wide range of courses taught by more than 30 faculty members across the disciplines.
 The Major consists of 36 credits: core requirements (12 credits), distribution requirements (a minimum of 9 credits), and elective requirements (at least 15 credits).
 The Minor consists of the core and distribution requirements (21 credits).